Destinations, Missouri, Travel, USA

 St. Louis Breweries

-While St. Louis already has a famous “local” beer (you’ve probably heard of it) I prefer visiting smaller breweries.
-A reader recommendedΒ Urban Chestnut, and it did not disappoint.
-The weather was warm during our August visit so we found our way inside; on a nicer day, the patio would be a perfect hangout.
+While St. Louis already has a famous “local” beer (you’ve probably heard of it), I generally prefer visiting smaller breweries.
+A reader recommended Urban Chestnut, and it did not disappoint!
+The weather was warm during our August visit so we found our way inside for a pint of Fantasyland, but on a nicer day, the patio would be a perfect hangout.

 WHERE TO STAY IN ST. LOUIS